Quantum dot energy levels in bilayer graphene: Exact and approximate study: Derivation of approximate quantum dot equations

 with

-Equations~(\ref{h-}) and (\ref{h+}) are exact and suggest that $q_2\approx q_1$ when $\chi_{+}=w +\nu \approx 0$, so that both sides of Eq.~(\ref{h-}) simultaneously vanish.
-As a result, with $\chi_{-}=2\nu$ the derived approximate equation for $\nu$ becomes a second order equation identical to Eq.~(\ref{approx1}), but with $Q_{+}$ replaced by $\tilde{Q}_{+}$.
-Our calculations show that $Q_{+}$ gives more accurate approximate results and for this reason we use $Q_{+}$ throughout this work.
+Equations~(\ref{h-}) and (\ref{h+}) are exact and suggest that $\chi_{+}=w +\nu \approx 0$ when $q_2\approx q_1$ so that both sides of Eq.~(\ref{h-}) simultaneously vanish.
+As a result, with $\chi_{-} \approx 2\nu$ the final approximate equation for $\nu$ becomes a second order equation identical to Eq.~(\ref{approx1}), but with $Q_{+}$ replaced by $\tilde{Q}_{+}$.
+Our numerical calculations demonstrate that in general $Q_{+}$ gives more accurate approximate results and for this reason we use $Q_{+}$ throughout this work.
+In Appendix~\ref{wkb} we further investigate the approximate model and clarify in a rigorous way how the condition $q_2 \approx q_1$ is essentially related to the assumption that $\lambda$ is constant.

 We can numerically solve Eq.~(\ref{approx1}) to find the approximate $E$ and $\nu$.
 However, using general arguments pertinent to confined quantum states~\cite{schiff}, which have been found to be applicable to monolayer graphene~\cite{giavaras10, giavaras21}, we can make some further approximations.
 Specifically, considering that $Q_{+}$ determines a physically acceptable state $\nu$, we can define the region of localisation from the condition $Q_{+}>0$.
 The simplest regime occurs at $V_{\rm b}=0$ and when the singular point in $q_1$ and $q_2$, satisfying $E-V_{\rm QD}=0$, can be safely ignored.
 We focus on a QD parameter range where $Q_{+}$ has a single maximum away from $r=0$ and retain terms up to $r^2$.
 We then expand $Q_+$ about $r_0$